2015 June: Day trip to 2 lookouts over Wolgan River in Newnes State Forest, NSW, Australia

 - Red circle is where we park our cars at the end of Sunnyside Ridge Road for the 1st lookout.

-- Blue circle is where we park our cars for the 2nds lookout.
+- Blue circle is where we park our cars for the 2nd lookout, Green Point.

 GPS tracklog files & Routes